ABOUT THE AUTHOR

 Q. WHICH CRIME WRITERS DO YOU MOST ADMIRE?

-A. I used to be hooked on Raymond Chandler's novels, and I still think The Long Goodbye is a classic.
+A. The first crime novels I read were Raymond Chandler's Philip Marlowe series, and I still think The Long Goodbye is a classic.
 I also love the Travis McGee books by John D. MacDonald - there's another flawed and introspective main character, although McGee is a bit more prone to the rough-stuff than David Hunter.
-But my favourite has to be Peter O'Donnell - for my money, the Modesty Blaise series is second to none.
-Looking at more contemporary writers, I think James Lee Burke is pretty much at the top of the tree.
-Referring back to the previous question, anyone who thinks crime fiction can't also be good literature should read one of his novels.
+Looking at more contemporary writers, James Lee Burke, Don Winslow and Dennis Lehane are consistently good.

 Q. YOU'VE SAID ELSEWHERE THAT THE IDEA FOR THE CHEMISTRY OF DEATH CAME FROM A VISIT TO THE BODY FARM IN TENNESSEE.
 BUT HOW DID DAVID HUNTER DEVELOP AS YOUR MAIN CHARACTER, AND IS HE BASED ON ANY REAL-LIFE FORENSIC SCIENTIST?

 A. No, David Hunter is entirely fictional.
-But the forensic techniques he uses are authentic.
+But I try to be authentic when I describe the forensic aspects of the books.
 When it came to creating a central character, to begin with it was more a case of knowing what I didn't want.
 There are enough heavy-drinking, maverick tough-guys in crime fiction already, without me adding to them.
-I wanted a character who was more flawed, who was introspective and even quite vulnerable in some respects.
+I wanted a character who was more flawed, who was introspective and even vulnerable in some respects.
 Hunter's very human - he doubts himself all the time.
 But there's still a stubborn streak in him.
 He's got a strong sense of right and wrong, and he'll stick his neck out for something he believes in.
 So once I'd an idea of the sort of character he was, it was a case of building a convincing background for him.
 And when you've done that, it isn't long before the character himself starts to take over.

 Q. WE KNOW A LITTLE ABOUT HUNTER'S PAST, BUT THERE'S AN AWFUL LOT WE STILL DON'T KNOW ABOUT HIM.
 IS THAT SOMETHING YOU PLAN TO CHANGE?